-There is something to be said about being able to take care of your own home and become a good DIYer.
+There is something to be said about being able to take care of your own home and become the ultimate DIY homeowner.

 Not only is there a sense of accomplishment that comes with finishing a home repair or improvement project, but you can save some dough.